 salt & pepper to taste

 sauerkraut, squeezed of excess moisture

-– Make the dressing and put in the fridge.
+Combine all dressing ingredients well and put in the fridge.

 Heat a skillet over medium heat.
 Spread mayo on one side of the bread, mayo side down.
 Top with a slice of Swiss cheese, sauerkraut, then corned beef.
 Add 1 tablespoon Russian dressing then another layer of corned beef and swiss cheese.
 Top with bread, with mayo side up.

 Cook in heated pan until golden brown.
 Flip and repeat.
 Cut sandwiches in half before serving.